NIKHILP16/SocialNetworkingAppDocker/README.md

 # Social Networking Application
-Create an API for social networking application using Django Rest Framework with below functionalities.
+API for social networking application using Django Rest Framework using Docker, Gunicorn, Postgresql and Nginx .

 ## Prerequisites